donetick/donetick/README.md

 - Supports flexible scheduling: daily, weekly, monthly, yearly, specific months, specific days of the week, or even adaptive scheduling — where Donetick learns from historical completions to suggest due dates automatically.
 - Due Date vs Completion Date Based Recurrence: Choose whether recurring tasks should be scheduled from the previous due date (ideal for a consistent cadence) or from the actual completion date (useful when tasks are often delayed).
 - Assignee Rotation: Automatically rotate task assignments based on who has completed the fewest tasks, randomly, or in turns(round-robin) order.
 - Time Tracking & Session Insights: Track how much time you spend on a task whether in a single session or across multiple.

-**Subtasks & Tagging/Labeling**: Break down complex tasks into manageable subtasks with progress tracking.
-Organize everything using labels that can be shared across your group.
+**Subtasks with Smart Reset**: Break tasks into smaller steps with subtasks, each trackable on its own.
+For recurring tasks, subtasks automatically reset when the main task is completed. subtasks can be nested as well!

+**Organize with Priorities and Labels**: Organize everything using custom labels and priorities.
+Labels can be shared across your group, making it easy to filter and sort tasks by category.
+Priorities help you stay focused  Donetick supports five levels: P1, P2, P3, P4, and No Priority.

 **Add Photos**: Attach photos directly to tasks.
 Supports local storage (WIP) or cloud providers including AWS S3, Cloudflare R2, MinIO, and other S3-compatible services.